 The professionals at Snell Heating & Air Conditioning know the importance of your household appliances.
-Our team provides reliable heating and air conditioning repair services for gas or electric furnaces.
-Our heating company near you in Virginia offers heating solutions in areas such as Reston, Centreville, Arlington, and Alexandria.
+Our team provides reliable heating repair services for gas or electric furnaces.
+The staff at our heating company near you in Virginia offers heating services in areas such as Reston, Centreville, Arlington, and Alexandria.
 Give us a call by phone at (703) 543-9649 or book an appointment online to receive assistance with a heating issue.
 Our skilled technicians know the ins and outs of heating repair and installation.
 Our work is backed by our several guarantees.

 Keep your home the proper temperature this year with the help of Snell Heating & Air Conditioning.
 At Snell Heating & Air, we guarantee the same low rate 24 hours a day, 7 days a week, making it easy to leave your emergency home heating needs to the professionals at Snell.

 Electric and gas furnaces each come with advantages and disadvantages.
 Electric furnaces are typically quieter, quicker to install, and easier to maintain in comparison to a gas furnace.
 Though electric furnaces are cheaper to install, they are typically more expensive to operate each month.
 However, electric furnaces tend to be more durable and have an average lifespan of 20-30 years.

 Gas furnaces, on the other hand, are more expensive to install but tend to be cheaper to operate each month.
 If you need help comparing the benefits of gas and electric heating systems, give our team a call and schedule an appointment.
 We offer heating repair and installation services in areas such as Centreville, Arlington, Ashburn, and Reston.
 If you choose to invest in a gas furnace, you will also need to have a carbon monoxide detector installed in your home to protect your family from gas leaks.
 Gas furnaces have a shorter lifespan, with an average of 15-20 years.